enderandpeter/FSND/projects/02_trivia_api/starter/frontend/README.md

 ```

 ##### Not Found
-The request for something that the application cannot find
+The request was for something that the application could not find
 ```json
 {
     "code": 404,